 It's also important to think about when you are eating.
-You should try to eat three meals a day + snacks to stabilise your metabolism and your mood.
+You should stabilise your metabolism and your mood.
 It's not good for your mood to purge eat once a day, or to only eat snacks because it can make you more irritable.